SmartAPI/smartAPI/.github/ISSUE_TEMPLATE/transfer.md

 * **I'm am ...**

-- [ ] the current Responsible Developer transferring ownership of my API
+- [ ] the current owner transferring ownership of my API

 - [ ] the person that this API is being transferred to